awsdocs/amazon-eks-user-guide/doc_source/node-efa.md

 + An existing 1\.19 or later Amazon EKS cluster\.
 If you don't have an existing cluster, use one of our [Getting started with Amazon EKS](getting-started.md) guides to create one\.
 Your cluster must be deployed in a VPC that has at least one private subnet with enough available IP addresses to deploy nodes in\.
 The private subnet must have outbound internet access provided by an external device, such as a NAT gateway\.

   If you plan to use `eksctl` to create your node group, `eksctl` can also create a 1\.19 cluster for you\.
-+ The AWS CLI version 2\.3\.7 or later or 1\.22\.8 or later installed and configured on your computer or AWS CloudShell\.
++ Version 2\.3\.7 or later or 1\.22\.8 or later of the AWS CLI installed and configured on your computer or AWS CloudShell\.
 For more information, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config)in the AWS Command Line Interface User Guide\.
-+ `Kubectl` version or later installed on your computer or AWS CloudShell\.
++ The `kubectl` command line tool installed on your computer or AWS CloudShell\.
+The version must be the same, or up to two versions later than your cluster version\.
 To install or upgrade `kubectl`, see [Installing `kubectl`](install-kubectl.md)\.
 + You must have the VPC CNI version 1\.7\.10 installed before launching worker nodes that support multiple Elastic Fabric Adapters, such as the `p4d.24xlarge`\.
 For more information about updating your CNI version, see [Updating the Amazon VPC CNI self\-managed add\-on](managing-vpc-cni.md#updating-vpc-cni-add-on)\.

 ## Create node group<a name="efa-create-nodegroup"></a>